A human papillomavirus (HPV)-related malignancy, preventable by HPV vaccination, screening, and treatment of high-grade dysplasia.

 Massachusetts General Hospital

 RTP is a paid participant in scientific advisory boards for Genentech/Roche.
-RTP is the author of a number of references cited in this monograph.
+RTP is an author of a number of references cited in this topic.

 Department of Radiation Oncology

 LJL declares that she has no competing interests.

 Dr Richard T. Penson and Dr Larissa J. Lee would like to gratefully acknowledge Dr Neil S. Horowitz and Dr Anthony H. Russell, previous contributors to this topic.
 NSH and AHR declare that they have no competing interests.

 LY declares that she has no competing interests.

 DL declares that she has no competing interests.